UniqueSecure/MePOS-Print-button-WIFI-USB/README.md

 ### Installing

-* Prepare you manifest.xml file (include the following line) necessary for wifi-printing.
+* Prepare you manifest.xml file (necessary for wifi-printing) and include the following line:
 ```
 <uses-permission android:name="android.permission.INTERNET" />
 ```